Fentanyl Abuse Statistics

 Multiple entities, academic institutions and governing bodies, design legislation to regulate the manufacture and distribution of fentanyl and other such drugs.

-• Some oral preparations are only available through the Transmucosal Immediate Release Fentanyl (TIRF) Risk Evaluation and Mitigation Strategy (REMS) Access program.
+• Prior to their discontinuation in September 2024, select oral and buccal fentanyl products were only available through the FDA Transmucosal Immediate Release Fentanyl (TIRF) Risk Evaluation and Mitigation Strategy (REMS) Access program.

-• These same drugs must be supplied and administered by a pharmacy or healthcare professional certified by the TIRF REMS Access program.
+• These same drugs were required to be supplied and administered by a pharmacy or healthcare professional certified by the TIRF REMS Access program.

 DEA Fentanyl Data